cryogen-project/cryogen-docs/content/md/docs/configuration.md

 </tr>
 <tr>
 	<td>`sass-path`</td>
 	<td>Path at which the `sass` executable can be found.
-The default value "sass" works if you have the executable in your path, in that case
+The default value "sass" works if you have the executable in your path; in that case,
 nothing needs to be changed.
-If the executable is not in the search path or has a different name than please adapt this value.
+If the executable is not in the search path or has a different name then please adapt this value.
 </td>
 </tr>
 <tr>
 	<td>`compass-path`</td>
 	<td>Path at which the `compass` executable can be found.
-Just as with the `sass-path` fhe default value "compass" works if you have the executable in your path, in that case nothing needs to be changed.
-If the executable is not in the search path or has a different name than please adapt this value.
+Just as with the `sass-path` the default value "compass" works if you have the executable in your path; in that case, nothing needs to be changed.
+If the executable is not in the search path or has a different name then please adapt this value.
 </td>
 </tr>
 <tr>